Yes, you can – but only if you are within the US (Mainland) or Canadian borders.

 Sights To Enjoy En-route

-Alaska is going to be the most anticipated site you will be waiting to explore, but that doesn’t mean you can’t enjoy some lovely destinations en route.
-Like they say it’s not just the destination, it’s also the journey.
+Maybe you’re anticipating exploring the sights in Alaska, but that doesn’t mean you can’t enjoy some lovely destinations en route.
+As they say, it’s not just the destination, it’s also the journey.

 Yukon Wildlife Preserve

-A definite must- in our books.
+This is a definite must-visit in our books.
 Why?
 Well, it’s a 350-acre land that is home to over 12 wildlife species, including the Wood Bison, Lynx, Muskoxen, Moose and more.
 It’s breathtaking in more ways than one.